 Admission to Graduate Studies

 Admission to Graduate Studies at Valley City State University requires a baccalaureate degree from a regionally accredited institution with a minimum 3.0 grade point average on a 4.0 scale.
-Applicants with a GPA below 3.0 may submit scores from at least one examination such as the Graduate Record Examination (GRE), the Millers Analogies Test (MAT), the Praxis II - Principles of Learning and Teaching, or National Teaching Board for Professional Standards.
+Applicants with a GPA below 3.0 may submit scores from at least one examination such as the Graduate Record Examination (GRE), the Miller Analogies Test (MAT), the Praxis II - Principles of Learning and Teaching, or National Board Certification.
 Arrange to have official test scores sent directly to the Office of Graduate Studies.

 In addition, students must submit three letters of recommendation from individuals who can address the student's preparedness for graduate study, and a written statement of professional goals in light of their philosophy including a description of their preparation in the field of education, and a copy of a resume.